Former Atlanta officer charged in Brooks killing surrenders to authorities

 While Brosnan did not fire his gun, Howard charged him with aggravated assault for allegedly standing on Brooks' body after he was shot and for violating his oath of office by not rendering medical aid immediately after Brooks went down.
 Samuel said Brosnan, despite suffering a concussion during a tussle with Brooks, rushed to provide medical aid.

-A private funeral for Brooks is scheduled for Tuesday at 1 p.m.
-(1700 GMT) at the historic Ebenezer Baptist Church in Atlanta, the church said in statement.
-On Monday a public viewing is scheduled at the church.
+A private funeral for Brooks is due to take place on Tuesday at the historic Ebenezer Baptist Church in Atlanta, the church said in a statement.
+A public viewing is scheduled for Monday at the church.

 ALSO READ